aspose-total-cloud/Aspose.Total-Products/total/en/go/conversion/potx-to-jpeg/_index.md

 ---title: Convert PowerPoint to JPEG, POTX to JPEG FREE Converter or GO SDKdescription: Free Conversion of POTX to JPEG by using GO Cloud APIs & SDKs.
-Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---
+Also Create, Edit & Render Microsoft PowerPoint documents in the Cloud.---